Canoe Skills and Qualifications

 For those that wish to become a coach, check out our page on coaching and leadership

-Formerly known as the BCU, British Canoeing is an umbrella organisation made up of Canoe England, Canoe Scotland, Canoe Association of Northern Ireland and the Welsh Canoeing Association.
-They are the leading body for padlesports in the UK.
+Formerly known as British Canoeing, Paddle UK is an umbrella organisation made up of Canoe England, Paddle Scotland, Paddle Northern Ireland and the Canoe Wales.
+They are the leading body for paddlesports in the UK.

 Their website has a reputation for being difficult to navigate and find anything that you're specifically looking for, however it is a hive of information for anything paddling related!
 These pages are simply meant as an overview with short explanation and a quick reference point for links.